White People Asking Questions

 Therefore, this series is having the conversation on how White People can be ACTIVE in dismantling racist systems and not passively watching.
 What is unique, though, is this series is set up to be answered primarily BY White People FOR White People to teach each other about their privileges.

 POCs are always welcome to participate in dialogue, but this also creates a space for POCs to watch White People do the work in educating each other.
 Many times our communities are so disconnected that we don’t know the conversations happening amongst other communities.
 This is also meant as a resource for POCs to direct White People to for difficult concepts.

 How Not To Travel Like A Basic Bitch wants to acknowledge and thank everyone who took on the emotional labor of sending in these responses.
 We include all responses that are directly relevant to answering the question.
 We don’t filter or edit, but we do correct spelling and grammatical errors.
-Highlighted in red is an answer deemed most appropriate, although we recognize this is strictly opinion based.
+Highlighted in red at the bottom is the takeaway of the discussion.

 To submit a question, go to How Not To Travel Like A Basic Bitch and submit a question in DM or email email@example.com.

 Due to popular demand, if you’d like to donate because you’re a person who has learned from this series, you can donate below.